lwoggardner/ffi-libfuse/README.md

 [this discussion](http://fuse.996288.n3.nabble.com/GetAttr-calls-being-serialised-td11741.html)
 on the serialisation of `#getattr` and `#readdir` calls.

+**TODO**  Build an example filesystem that makes use of multi-threading

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/lwoggardner/ffi-libfuse.

-### TODO
-  * Build a filesystem that can make use of multi-threaded operations
-  * Test with macFUSE

 ## License